Top of the page

-Glaucoma is an eye problem related to high pressure in the eye.
-This pressure can damage the eye.
+Glaucoma is a group of eye diseases that damage the optic nerve at the back of your eye.
+This can cause vision loss.
+Although the cause of glaucoma isn't clear, experts think it's often related to a buildup of pressure in the eye.
 The result can be a slow, permanent loss of vision.
-In some cases, both eyes are affected.
+Sometimes both eyes are affected.
 Other times, one eye is more damaged than the other.

 Your doctor may have told you that you are a glaucoma suspect.
 That usually means you have pressure in your eye, but it hasn't done damage.
 If you see your doctor regularly and follow your treatment plan, you may be able to prevent vision loss.

 If you have glaucoma, your doctor will want to watch you closely.
 You will probably use medicated eyedrops every day.
 Your doctor may also recommend surgery.
 Treatment for glaucoma cannot give you back any lost vision.
 But it can prevent more vision loss.